 Step 3: Pre-Joining Checklist

 It’s important to set the new hire up for success from day one.
-Unfortunately, many organizations unnecessarily delay simple yet important pre-joining onboarding tasks such as document verification, signing of contracts, and obtaining references.
-This may leave a bad impression on the new employee.
+Unfortunately, many organizations unnecessarily delay simple yet important pre-joining onboarding tasks such as document verification, contract signing, and obtaining references, which may leave a bad impression on the new employee.

 Step 4: Joining Day

 This is an exciting day for the new employee.
-So, the HR team should make the most of it to ensure the new team member develops a sense of belonging and establishes an emotional connection with the organization.
+The HR team should make the most of it to ensure the new team member develops a sense of belonging and establishes an emotional connection with the organization.

 An effective onboarding process should have a list of activities planned for an employee’s joining day so that they feel welcomed and immediately become a part of the company.
 These activities could include briefing the new employee on the company’s history, values, and goals through video documentaries or printed material, meetings with colleagues in-person and online, as well as a team lunch where the new employee can interact with their colleagues informally.